LiamFallon213/DnD/Plot/Plot things/The 5 Heros.md

 100 years ago there were 5 great heros brought by the goeds, [[Julius Higeki]], [[Atara]], [[Thran Avaernus]], [[Pan Korr]], and [[Seisui]].
 They were tasked with defeating the [[Dragon Army]], which had been causing problems.

-They were sucessful, but [[Julius Higeki]] then turned on his allies.
-Having seen the devistation of war twice now, he couldn't let this world die too.
+They were successful, but [[Julius Higeki]] then turned on his allies.
+Having seen the devastation of war twice now, he couldn't let this world die too.

+[[Julius Higeki|Julius]] decided that if the godsweren'tt going to protect this world, he'd make his own.
+He did this secretly.
+However when the others found out, it caused the party to split.

 [[Julius Higeki|Julius]] dealt with each of them seperetly.